4 Ways to Use Aquifer High Value Care Across Your Curriculum

 Listen to the Aquifer Educator Connection Podcast with April Zehm, MD, as she describes the Aquifer Palliative Care Leadership team’s creation of a national standardized curriculum and soon-to-be-available online palliative care course focused on preparing students to provide high-quality patient-centered care.
 She also discusses how faculty can integrate course resources into their pre-clinical and clinical teaching.

-Aquifer Foundations of Telemedicine
+Aquifer Telemedicine

 Overview

-Aquifer Foundations of Telemedicine provides an overview of key foundational knowledge and skills to help students prepare for telehealth experiences.
+Aquifer Telemedicine provides an overview of key foundational knowledge and skills to help students prepare for telehealth experiences.
 In total, all four cases should take students less than an hour to complete, providing a fast, effective tool for faculty to incorporate this rapidly expanding facet of healthcare into their teaching.

 These short cases are a quick and easy way for students to become familiar with the principles and practice of telemedicine through self-directed learning.
 The cases provide a key base of knowledge, guiding learners through building a patient history based on clinical condition, performing a physical exam, and how to manage a patient and escalate care through telemedicine.
 In total, all four cases should take students less than an hour to complete, providing a fast, effective tool for faculty to incorporate this rapidly expanding facet of healthcare into their teaching.